DanielLiu1123/classpath-replacer/docs/README.md

 }
 ```

-Because each test method has a different classpath, it causes the test class to be reloaded, and static field/blocks will also be reinitialized.
+Because each test method has a different classpath, it causes the test class to be reloaded, and static field/blocks will also be reinitialized for each test method invocation.

 If you want to use `@ClasspathReplacer` with `@SpringBootTest`, you need to consider the side effects that may come with restarting the Spring context.